 (1) All claims by the Client – on whatever legal grounds – shall expire after two years. § 445b Para.
 2 BGB (German Civil Code) remains unaffected.

 (2) The legal periods set in accordance with § 10 Paragraph 7 apply to claims for compensation.
 They also apply to defects in an assembly or to delivery items, which in accordance with their normal mode of application, are used for an assembly and have caused it to be defective.

 (3) The period of limitation commences, insofar it concerns claims arising from the defect in the Vendor’s delivery item, with the delivery or, if an acceptance is required, with the acceptance.

 - 13 Communication

-- 14 Vendor’s right to refuse performance
+- 14 Right to withhold performance of the Vendor

 - a) the infringement of copyright, patent, utility model or other rights covering the field of the Vendor’s intellectual property or industrial property rights, and likewise the infringement of agreed business secrets,

-- 16 Final provisions
+- 16 Concluding provisions

 (3) If individual provisions of these T&Cs should be or become wholly or partially invalid or inapplicable, or if there should be a gap in the T&Cs, this shall not affect the validity of the other provisions.
-Instead of the invalid or inapplicable provision, or to fill the gap, a suitable condition shall be put in place which, insofar as is legally possible, comes closest to the intentions of the parties or what would have been their intentions according to the meaning and purpose of these T&Cs had they considered the point.
+Instead of the invalid or inapplicable provision, or to fill the gap, a suitable condition shall be put in place which, insofar as is legally possible, comes closest to the intentions of the parties or what would have been their intentions, in accordance with the meaning and purpose of these T&Cs, had they considered the point.